nielpattin/web-shopping/docs/kubernetes-cluster-installation-guide.md

 - Install kubeadm, kubelet, and kubectl

 #### Step 2: Initialize Master Node
-SSH into the master node and copy the entire content of `kubernetes-master-setup.sh`, then paste it directly into the terminal and press Enter to execute.
+SSH into the master node and copy the entire content of [kubernetes-master-setup.sh](../pre-setup/kubernetes-master-setup.sh), then paste it directly into the terminal and press Enter to execute.

 This script will:
 - Run all common setup steps(same as worker setup)
-- Initialize the Kubernetes cluster with `kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=<master-ip>`
+- Initialize the Kubernetes cluster with `kubeadm init`
 - Configure kubectl for the regular user (otherwise you will get `"The connection to the server localhost:8080 was refused"` error)
-- Install Calico CNI networking (v3.30.0) for pod networking to make cluster communication
+- Install Cilium for pod networking to make cluster communication
 - Display the join command for worker nodes

 #### Step 3: Run the join command provided by the master initialization on the worker nodes: